Shammi-Akhter/scic-project/README.md

 - Product Highlights page in a responsive grid layout (6 products).
 - Authenticated users can add products with image, name, description, and price.
 - Full-screen Hero Carousel showcasing featured products with smooth transitions.
 - Responsive design for mobile, tablet, and desktop.
+(Under development)

 ---